-The final option I want to leave you with is the bicycle.
-What is seemingly a very simple mode of transport is also one of the ideal means of commuting to and from work.
-Undoubtedly, this one is also perhaps the most sensitive to weather and distance, yet it has continued to prove itself as a very real (and healthy) alternative.
+Another great option is the humble bicycle.
+Although a seemingly simple mode of transport, it presents one of the most ideal forms of commute.
+I genuinely believe that the bicycle is probable one of the sustainable solutions we have for cities.
+Sure, this one is also perhaps the most sensitive to weather and distance, but there are work arounds.
+Furthermore, it has continued to prove itself as a very real (and healthy) alternative to driving.
 According to sustainably-minded urban planners, bicycles are indeed the vehicle of the future.

-Already this has become a more natural and legitimate option for commuters in Europe and Asia, yet this mentality is slowly impregnating North America as well.
+Already this has become a more natural and legitimate option for commuters in Europe and Asia (see Tokyo’s Love of Bicycles), yet this mentality is slowly impregnating North America as well.
 The key is for cyclists to be able to move round the city safely and without having to compete with vehicular traffic.
 This implies specified bike lanes when possible and cyclist-friendly traffic signs that encourage drivers to be sensitive to their more vulnerable co-commuters.

 Fundamentally, the road belongs to all citizens and it is important to remember this social responsibility, or social contract if you will, when considering the daily commute and the need to share the space safely.
 As a result, in order to encourage additional commuters to opt for their bicycles, cities need to take measures to ensure their safety and advocate for their rights.

-At the end of the day, it really is your call when it comes down to how you choose to tackle your commute, and how our cities will look like.
-I’m simply encouraging you to consider the options.
+At the end of the day, it’s really your call when it comes down to how you choose to tackle your commute, and how our cities will look like.
+There are plenty of potentially healthier and saner options out there that will have less of an ecological impact than the present preference.
+There are alternatives, I’m simply encouraging you to consider them.